Sticky Vicky: Legacy

-Due to her age and the tenure of her show, Vicky was regarded as a living Benidorm legend by some British tourists and Icelandic students.
+Her age and the tenure of her show made Vicky a living Benidorm legend for some British tourists and Icelandic students.
 Leyton, surprised by her success, wrote on her webpage: "I never thought I could be on a stage at my age, and it is all thanks to the English public".

-Vicky was a supporting character in the first and sixth episodes of the third series of the British TV sitcom Benidorm.
+Vicky was a supporting character in the first episode of the third series of the British TV sitcom Benidorm.

 Death

 On 29 November 2023, Leyton's daughter confirmed that Vicky Leyton had died that morning of heart failure at Villajoyosa Hospital, aged 80.